docker/docs/get-started/part4.md

 > **Note**: Getting an error about needing to use `--advertise-addr`?
 Copy the
 > IP address for `myvm1` by running `docker-machine ls`, then run the
-> `docker swarm join` command again, using that IP and specifying port `2377`
+> `docker swarm init` command again, using that IP and specifying port `2377`
 > (the port for swarm joins) with `--advertise-addr`.
 For example:
 >
-> `docker-machine ssh myvm1 "docker swarm join --advertise-addr 192.168.99.100:2377"`
+> `docker-machine ssh myvm1 "docker swarm init --advertise-addr 192.168.99.100:2377"`

 As you can see, the response to `docker swarm init` contains a pre-configured `docker swarm join` command for you to run on any nodes you want to add.
 Copy